 General Public Ownership

-The general public holds a 19% stake in PDL.
+With a 28% ownership, the general public have some degree of sway over NOA.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.